 Child Participation in DGDs

 For the first time, during the 2018 DGD, all working groups discussions were dialogues between adults, children and youth!

 Child Rights Connect called on members and partners to gather children’s views on the scope of the DGD to inform many documents, such as the concept note.

 Child Rights Connect also organised DGD briefing and debriefing Workshops for all the children attending the DGD!

-Child Rights Connect supported a global round of DGD children’s consultations which were taken forward by the Children’s Advisory Team, our members and partners, including by adults and children themselves.
+Child Rights Connect supported a global round of DGD children’s consultations which were taken forward by the Children’s Advisory Team, our members and partners, and children themselves.
 The aims of the consultations were to:

 - Collect from children acting as or seeking to become human rights defenders their experiences, views and solution-oriented recommendations on the recognition, empowerment and protection of children human rights defenders to inform the programme and discussions of the DGD and related activities;

-- To raise awareness and understanding of the topic of children human rights defenders and to support/advance their ongoing efforts related to children’s rights.
+- Raise awareness and understanding of the topic of children human rights defenders and to support/advance their ongoing efforts related to children’s rights.